Frequently Asked Questions: 5-Year Medicine course (A100 and A10L - 2020 entry)

 It is difficult to know what will happen in advance of the exam results.
-Some years we find that fewer offer holders meet the grades and therefore we are able to accept applicants who just failed to meet the grade requirement.
+Some years we find that fewer offer holders meet the grades and therefore we may be able to accept a small number of firm offer holders who just failed to meet the grade requirement.
 Other years, this isn’t possible.

 Can international students apply?

-Yes - we have a fixed HEFCE quota of 25 international students a year (ie not home/EU applicants).
-International applications will be processed and assessed separately but using the same processes as home and EU applications.
+Yes.
+International applications for the A100 and A10L courses will be processed and assessed separately but using the same processes as home and EU applications.